 However, this situation rarely happens if you join the package tour programs.
 Almost all famous travel companies in Vietnam have carefully planned reasonable routes and well-organized stops where the toilets are fully equipped.

 2.2.
 Always carry toilet paper with you.
 Many Vietnamese toilets, especially free public ones, are not equipped with toilet paper.
+For more details, see our guide on toilet paper in Vietnam.

 2.3.
 Prepare some change to pay for using public toilets.
 The price is about 2,000 VND to 5,000 VND, equivalent to 0.08 USD to 0.2 USD.